On 25 May 2016, the Retail Shop Leases Amendment Act 2016 was enacted to amend the regulation of retail leasing in Queensland.

 - a retail shop with a floor area of more than 1000m2;

-- a premises used wholly or predominately for the carrying on of a business by a Tenant for the Landlord, as the Landlord’s employee or agent;
+- premises used wholly or predominately for the carrying on of a business by a Tenant for the Landlord, as the Landlord’s employee or agent;

-- a premises for non-retail business purposes, if the premises are located on a level of a retail shopping centre or a single level building, where at the time the lease is entered into, 25% or less of the total lettable area of the level or the building is not used for retail business purposes; and
+- premises for non-retail business purposes, if the premises are located on a level of a retail shopping centre or a single level building, where at the time the lease is entered into, 25% or less of the total lettable area of the level of the building is not used for retail business purposes; and

-- a premises used for an automatic teller machine (ATM) or vending machine, where the premises would be within a common area of a retail shopping centre if it were not leased.
+- premises used for an automatic teller machine (ATM) or vending machine, where the premises would be within a common area of a retail shopping centre if it were not leased.

 In addition, the 2016 amendments clarify the preliminary disclosure obligations for a retail shop lease, including allowing for the waiver of the disclosure period by Tenants and Assignees who are not major lessees.

-The disclosure obligations for a retail shop lease not only apply to parties entering into a new lease, but include the requirement to provide a Tenant exercising an option to renew with a current disclosure statement.
+The disclosure obligations for a retail shop lease not only apply to parties entering into a new lease but include the requirement to provide a Tenant exercising an option to renew with a current disclosure statement.
 Both Landlords and Tenants should be aware of their disclosure obligations and the strict time constraints that apply, particularly as a Tenant has the ability to terminate a retail shop lease within 6 months if the Landlord does not comply with their disclosure obligations, or the disclosure statement they provided is defective.